 Weirton is a medium-sized city located in the state of West Virginia.
 With a population of 18,989 people and six constituent neighborhoods, Weirton is the sixth largest community in West Virginia.

 The people who call Weirton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Weirton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Weirton include Irish, German, English, and Polish.
+Important ancestries of people in Weirton include Italian, Irish, English, and Polish.

 The most common language spoken in Weirton is English.
 Other important languages spoken here include Spanish and Italian.